Assassination of Ziaur Rahman: Attack and death

 At 4 am, Lieutenant Colonel Fazle Hossain started the attack by launching two rockets towards the circuit house which created two large holes in the building.
 During the attack, several of Ziaur Rahman's guards were killed.
 The officers then searched room by room for Rahman.
 Major Mojaffar and Captain Moslehdudin found Rahman first.
 Moslehuddin informed Rahman that they would take him to the cantonment.
 Shortly afterwards, however, Colonel Matiur Rahman arrived with another team and shot him from close range with a submachine gun.

 After Zia fell down, Matiur continued shooting at Zia's head and torso, disfiguring him.
 One of his eyes reportedly fell out of its socket.
 The attack on the Circuit House lasted less than 20 minutes.
 After killing Zia, the conspirators returned to Chittagong Cantonment.
-The corpse of Ziaur Rahman and two of his guards were picked up in a military pickup van and taken to Chittagong Cantonment.
+The corpse of Ziaur Rahman and two of his guards were picked up in a military pickup van and taken elsewhere.